 These differences can help you choose the corporate structure that best fits your business scheme or what you as an entrepreneur aspire to achieve.
 It is convenient to consult with a specialist to choose the structure; but in any case, keep in mind that the decision does not have to be permanent either; given that a company that has been incorporate under certain legal figure can be transformed.
 That is, an S.A. can become an S.R.L and an S.R.L can become an S.A.

-PredictaBill is a provider of legal services under alternative billing schemes, designed specifically to serve the day-to-day needs of its clients on a fixed fee basis.
+PredictaBill is a legal services provider that works under alternative billing arrangements, designed specifically to meet the day-to-day legal needs of our clients for a fixed fee.
 PredictaBill offers a unique combination of the best human talent and the best technology, to provide innovative legal solutions in a defined time and budget.